 Jaisalmer's dazzling 12th-century fort, often likened to an oversized sandcastle, is unquestionably the most charming aspect of an already very charming city.
-Some 250 feet above the town, the fort has been inhabited for centuries; it's protected by a 30-foot-high wall and has 99 bastions, and several great pols (gateways) jut outward from the battlements.
+Some 250 feet above the town, on Trikuta Hill, the fort has been inhabited for centuries and is a little town of its own; it's protected by a 30-foot-high wall and has 99 bastions, and several great pols (gateways) jut outward from the battlements.
 Built of sandstone and extremely brittle, the fort is rumored

 Gyan Bhandar.
 Within the fort, the Jain temple complex library contains more than 1,000 old manuscripts—some from the 12th century, written on palm leaf, with painted wooden covers—and a collection of Jain, pre-Mughal, and Rajput paintings.